The Science Behind It

 Contact algaecides (copper products, peroxides, and diquat) must contact the cell wall and enter the cell to be effective.
 Lack of penetration and intercellular movement of these chemistries reduces their effectiveness.
 PondZilla Pro degrades dead plant cell walls and weakens cellular integrity when used with an algaecide formulation.
 Killing all susceptible cells reduces the risk of algae developing any resistance to chemical treatments.

 Some filamentous algaes, Pithophora for example, use akinetes (“survival cells”) to store vital growth components and protect themselves from distress.
 These cells are characterized by thick cell walls.
-The reinforced outer cell wall pictured right is visible by its opacity in comparison to adjoining cells.
+The reinforced outer cell wall pictured above is visible by its opacity in comparison to adjoining cells.
 This helps the cells resist chemical attack and allows for regrowth when conditions become more favorable.
 PondZilla Pro dissolves the walls of dead cells and akinetes and breaks down stored carbohydrates when combined with contact algaecides.

 Pondzilla Pro lyses and dissolves dead plant material quickly

 Improving the performance of systemic herbicides